Korean Bulgogi Lettuce Cups

 - Red pepper flakes (opt) - 1/2 tsp

 - Make pickles - Julienne radish and carrots.
 (For tips on how to julienne, check out this video.
 The video is for fruit, but the process is the same with vegetables.)
 Press them gently into a jar or small bowl.
-Combine water, sugar, and salt in a microwave-safe bowl and heat until sugar and salt dissolve.
-Stir vinegar into sugar-salt mixture.
+Combine water and salt in a microwave-safe bowl and heat until salt dissolves.
+Stir vinegar into water.
 Pour liquids over vegetables.
 Marinate for at least 30 minutes and up to 5 days.
 (Can be done up to 5 days ahead)

 - Make kimchi mayo - Finely chop kimchi.
-Combine with mayonnaise and gochujang.
+Combine with mayonnaise and hot sauce.
 (Can be done up to 5 days ahead)